Fate of entanglement in quadratic Markovian dissipative systems: Introduction

 Our framework is predicated on the idea that, at a hydrodynamic level, the system can be partitioned into ``mesoscopic'' cells, which are thermodynamically large relative to any microscopic length scales, yet small in comparison to the overall system size.
 At early stages of the dynamics, entanglement between quasiparticles generated within each cell is established by the local unitary component of the evolution.
 Subsequently, correlation and entanglement are ``transported'' through the ballistic quasiparticle propagation.
 Similar concepts have been previously explored for unitary dynamics~\cite{bertini2018entanglementevolution,bastianello2018spreading}.
 Crucially, the quasiparticles are constructed from the \emph{full} Liouvillian generating the dynamics.
 Indeed, as correlations spread across different cells, they become ``dressed'' by the environment, which renders them time-dependent.
 Generally, even with weak dissipation, entanglement is exponentially dampened (see Fig.~\ref{fig:numdata} (b)).
 Bosonic systems experience the so-called sudden death, wherein the negativity is exactly zero at long times.
 Unlike in unitary dynamics, where the negativity is linked to thermodynamic entropy~\cite{alba2019quantum}, here it depends on ``off-diagonal'' correlations between quasiparticles, rather than solely on their densities.
 This contrasts with the behavior of von Neumann and R\'enyi entropies in quadratic Liouvillians~\cite{Carollo2022entdiss}.
 Thus, the dissipative dynamics profoundly reveals the breakdown of the relationship between entanglement and thermodynamics.
+The manuscript is organized as follows.
+In Section~\ref{sec:hydro-frame} we outline the hydrodynamic framework for the negativity in generic quadratic fermionic and bosonic systems.
+In Section~\ref{sec:fermions} we apply the method to derive the dynamics of the fermionic negativity in paradigmatic fermion systems, such as the Kitaev chain and the tight binding chain in the presence of gain and loss dissipation.
+In Section~\ref{sec:bosons}, {as an example for the bosonic case,} we discuss the negativity dynamics in the so-called harmonic chain.
+In Section~\ref{sec:bipartite} we discuss dynamics in the tight-binding chain starting from bipartite initial states in the presence of homogeneous gain and loss dissipation.
+We conclude and discuss future directions in Section~\ref{sec:concl}. {In Appendix~\ref{app:symm} we specify some mathematical details on the relation between physical symmetries and Fourier transforms of quadratic operators.} In Appendix~\ref{app:eigen} we discuss the effect of symmetries {of the Hamiltonian and of the dissipation} on the definition of quasiparticles.
+In Appendix~\ref{app:chbasis} we present a hydrodynamic derivation of our main results.
+In Appendix~\ref{app:detail} we provide a detailed derivation of our {analytic} results for the negativity in the bosonic and fermionic models that we consider.